SevenSamurai123/dlomix/README.md

 ## Usage/Examples

-A notebook _example_notebook.ipyb_ with examples of using the CleverCopyPredictor and chaining models is available at ... .
+A notebook _example_notebook.ipyb_ with examples of using the CleverCopyPredictor and chaining models guiding you through the methods.

-It is recommended to use the following data structure:
+It is recommended to use the following dir structure:

 -head_dir
---input_files_processed
+--input_files (processed, not the raw files)
 --chaining